patchlevel/event-sourcing/docs/subscription.md

 ### Cleanup

-Alternativ, you can use a `cleanup` method for cleanup tasks.
+Alternatively, you can use a `cleanup` method for cleanup tasks.
 Unlike Teardown, this method is called when the subscription is created.
 The tasks are then saved in the Subscription Store.
 When removing the subscription, the subscriber is not necessary anymore,